On Comparing Fair Classifiers under Data Bias: Discussion

 \subsection{Under-Representation and Distribution Shifts}

-Under-representation is a simple distribution shift that is different from and complements other distribution shifts studied in fair classification literature.
 Let $P_{\text{train}}$ and $P_{\text{test}}$ define the probabilities for training and testing distributions, respectively, with a random data point denoted by $(X, S, Y)$ with features $X$, sensitive attribute $S$, and class label $Y$.
 Let $Y=1$ be the favorable label and $S=0$ be the underprivileged group.
 A covariate shift in fair classification is defined as $P_{\text{train}}(Y|X,S) = P_{\text{test}}(Y|X,S)$ \cite{rezaei2020robust}.
 Singh et al. \cite{singh2021fairness} look at fairness and covariate shift from a causal perspective using the notion of a separating set of features that induce a covariate shift.
 Coston et al. \cite{coston2019fair} look at covariate shift and domain adaptation when sensitive attributes are not available at source (train) or target (test).